Abundance for threefolds in positive characteristic when $\nu=2$: Bertini type theorems in positive characteristic

 (1) $X$ is smooth over $k$ outside the singular points,

 (2) the residue field $k(x)$ is separable over $k$,

 (3) $E_{i}$ is geometrically irreducible over $k(x)$ for every $i$.

 Then the surface $X_{\overline{k}}:=X\times_{k}\overline{k}$ is klt at $\tilde{x}$ where $\tilde{x}$ is any point in the preimage of $x$ along the base change.
 Moreover, the dual graph of $(X_{\overline{k}},\tilde{x})$ is the same as the dual graph of $(X,x)$. \bproof We may assume that $x$ is the unique singular point of $X$ since $X$ is normal.
-By Lemma \ref{kltastcondition}, we have $f$ satisfies the $(\ast)$-condition after restricting to $\mathrm{Spec}(\sO_{X,x})$.
-Moreover, by our assumptions $X$ is smooth over $k$ outside $x$ and the residue field $k(x)$ is separable over $k$.
+By (3) and Lemma \ref{kltastcondition}, we have that $f$ satisfies the $(\ast)$-condition.
+It follows that $E_{i}$ is smooth over $k(x)$ for every $i$.
+By (2), we know that the residue field of $E_{i}$ at one of its closed points is separable over $k$ for every $i$.
+Together with (1), it implies that $Y$ is smooth over $k$ by \cite[Lemma 00TV]{stacks-project} since $Y$ is regular.
 Hence we have the following commutative diagram \beq \eeq such that the following conditions hold:

-(1) $X_{\bar{k}}:=X\times_{k}\bar{k}$ and $f^{\prime}$ is the base change of $f$ along $\phi$,
+\textcircled{1} $Y_{\bar{k}}= Y\times_{k}\bar{k}$ and $f^{\prime}$ is the base change of $f$ along $\phi$,

-(2) $f^{\prime}$ is a desingularization,
+\textcircled{2} $f^{\prime}$ is a desingularization,